Jean-Louis Garcia

-Jean-Louis Garcia (born 20 September 1962) is a French football manager and former player who was most recently the manager of Belgian First Division A side RFC Seraing.
+Jean-Louis Garcia (born 20 September 1962) is a French football manager and former player.

 Club career

-Garcia was a goalkeeper for many clubs including AS Cannes, AS Monaco, SO Châtellerault, AS Nancy and FC Nantes.
+Garcia was a goalkeeper for many clubs including Cannes, Monaco, Châtellerault, Nancy and Nantes.
 As a player, he had quite a successful career apart from one game in Europe in 1995 against Bayer Leverkusen.
 Nantes had no other goalkeepers – David Marraud, Éric Loussouarn and Dominique Casagrande were injured.
 Therefore, Garcia, who had not played for two years, played in goal, conceding five goals during the match.

 Coaching career

-As a coach, he was firstly assistant goalkeeper coach to Nantes between 1995 and 1998, then took charge of the reserves at FC Girondins de Bordeaux from 1999 to 2003.
-He finally became a proper manager at Sporting Toulon Var, staying there from 2003 until 2006.
-He joined Angers SCO in June 2006, replacing Stéphane Paille.
+As a coach, he was firstly assistant goalkeeper coach to Nantes between 1995 and 1998, then took charge of the reserves at Bordeaux from 1999 to 2003.
+He finally became a proper manager at Toulon, staying there from 2003 until 2006.
+He joined Angers in June 2006, replacing Stéphane Paille.

-On 28 May 2019, he was appointed manager of AS Nancy.
+On 28 May 2019, he was appointed manager of Nancy.
 On 20 May 2021, he was replaced as manager by Daniel Stendel.